-The Board is comprised of up to six Elected Trustees, six Appointed Trustees and a Chair.
+The Board comprises up to six Elected Trustees, six Appointed Trustees and a Chair.
 Until otherwise determined by an ordinary resolution of the Charity, the number of Trustees shall not be less than three nor more than 13.

 Elected Trustees